Jeremy Paxman: Books

 Paxman's first book, A Higher Form of Killing (1982), written with then BBC colleague and friend Robert Harris, arose out of an edition of the Panorama programme they had made together on biological and chemical warfare.
 In a revised 2002 version they asserted that Iraq possessed chemical and biological weapons.
 In 1985, Paxman published Through the Volcanoes: A Central American Journey, an eyewitness account of people, places and politics.
 Friends in High Places: Who Runs Britain?
 (1991) was the result of numerous detailed interviews with the powerful or highly influential, what used to be called The Establishment.
 1999 saw the publication of his The English: A Portrait of a People.
 The Political Animal: An Anatomy (2003), again based on extensive interviews, examines the motivations and methods of those who constitute the author's professional prey: Westminster politicians.

 The otherwise-republican Paxman's On Royalty, which entailed the cooperation of Britain's Royal Family, became by the time it was published in 2006 a defence of the country's constitutional monarchy.
 His recent books have been big sellers.
-His book, The Victorians: Britain through the Paintings of the Age, published in 2009, was accompanied by a BBC documentary series.
+His history book, The Victorians: Britain through the Paintings of the Age, published in 2009, was accompanied by a BBC documentary series.
 In his introduction, Paxman acknowledged that the Irish writer Neil Hegarty had played a significant role in editing the book and bringing it to completion.
 Paxman stated that since all television is a "collaborative exercise", it was "rather silly for this book – which accompanies a television series – to appear with only one name on the cover."
 Paxman's most recent book is a study of the British Empire, Empire: What Ruling the World Did to the British.

 Paxman kept a detached tone while writing his memoir, A Life in Questions, which was published in October 2016.